Bustamante, Nuevo León: History

 The Spanish recruited more than 400 Tlaxcalan families in 1591 to settle in northern Mexico to help pacify and integrate the northern Indian tribes, collectively called the Chichimeca.
 This was one of the measures taken to resolve the long-running Chichimeca War.
 Sixteen Tlaxcalan families among the ancestors of the Tlaxcalans who were settled near Saltillo moved north in 1686 to found Bustamante, which was originally called San Miguel de Aguayo de la Nueva Tlaxcala.
 The Franciscans established a mission nearby to convert the Alazapas, a local band of nomadic Indians, to Christianity.

 In 1690, silver mines were established about five miles (8 km) from Bustamante and the town of Villaldama was founded.
 Bustamante depended upon agriculture and provided labor and food for the mines.
 The Alazapa resisted the Spanish and Tlaxcalan settlements.
-A few Alazapa survived into the 19th century, but were expelled to Monterrey, Nuevo Leon in 1860 and absorbed into the Hispanic population.
+A few Alazapa survived into the 19th century, but were expelled to Monterrey, Nuevo León in 1860 and absorbed into the Hispanic population.
 Bustamante received its present name in 1832.
 It was named after Anastasio Bustamante, a President of newly independent Mexico.